 Trade promotion management (TPM) is a set of processes and tools that allow a company to manage trade promotions.
 A trade promotion is a marketing campaign directed at wholesalers and/or retailers instead of to the end users of a product or service.
 For example, a wholesaler/retailer may receive a special price or discount for a product or product group for a specific period in addition to allowances they may have already negotiated.

 Throughout the years, Southeast Computer Solutions has worked with clients in implementing and integrating trade promotion management tools.
 For one client, we built a TPM solution with Sage 100.
 Another client was using a third party TPM solution that sits on top of Salesforce.com.
-We've integrated the third-party solution with Sage X3, and lastly, we've been able to configure Sage X3 to handle many aspects of the TPM process using Sage X3 out-of-the-box functionality.
+We've integrated the third-party solution with Sage Enterprise Management, and lastly, we've been able to configure Sage Enterprise Management (Sage X3) to handle many aspects of the TPM process using Sage Enterprise Management out-of-the-box functionality.

 In this blog series, we'll discuss each of these implementations in detail.
 We'll start by discussing general TPM features to lay the foundation for the implementations we've done.